Tremors after stroke are characterized by rhythmic, unintentional shaking.

 To help you understand what’s happening, this article will walk you through the symptoms of tremors after stroke and how they differ from other motor disorders.

-Then you’ll learn about the best treatments to reduce or, in the best case scenario, eliminate tremors after stroke.
+Then you’ll learn about the best treatments to manage and reduce tremors after stroke.
 Let’s get started.

 Symptoms of Tremors After Stroke

 Tremors involve unintentional, uncontrollable rhythmic movement in the body.

 There are many different types of tremors.
 The one most commonly seen in stroke patients is called an essential tremor.

 After stroke, essential tremors are most commonly seen in the hands and arms.
 This is when some stroke patients notice their hand shaking after stroke.

 It’s important to note that tremors are different from muscle spasms and twitches, which are a sign of spasticity.
 Tremors are not the same as spasticity.